Kam-Willy/Pyspark-Mushroom-Classification/README.md

 - **PySpark** is suitable for **large-scale** data processing and distributed computation.
 - **Scikit-learn** is efficient and performs well for **smaller datasets**, providing tools for rapid model training.
 - Both tools offer **feature importance** insights that are crucial for understanding model behavior and making informed decisions.

+## Python Version:
+3.11 - Latest Pyspark verion is not compatible with the latest python version.

 ## How to Run the Project